What we offer

 If you, or a relative, are thinking of moving in to a care home, or are starting to plan for your future, it can often seem daunting.
-There’s lots to consider and you will no doubt have a lot of questions, such as how do I choose the right care home?
-Do I qualify for NHS or Local Authority funding?
+There’s lots to consider and you will no doubt have a lot of questions.

-With the right legal advice, it doesn’t have to be a daunting process.
-Our team can help guide and advise you each step of the way to help you achieve the best outcome.
+Our elderly, care and mental capacity solicitors can help guide and advise you each step of the way to help you achieve the best outcome.
 By helping you to understand how care is funded and what the likely costs will be, you can plan for the future in the most efficient manner.

 As people get older it can become increasingly important to feel that your affairs have been put in order.
 You can rely on us to act in your best interests and be reassured that your future care needs are met.

-When planning for your future, it’s important to consider who would make decisions for you if you are unable to do so as a result of a loss in mental capacity.
-In order for a person to legally make decisions for you, a Lasting Power of Attorney (LPA) needs to be created so that you can appoint the person as an Attorney.
-You can create an LPA for either your property and finances or your health and welfare.
+It’s important to consider who would make decisions for you in the future if you were unable to do so as a result of a loss in mental capacity.
+In order for a person to legally make decisions for you, a Lasting Power of Attorney (LPA) needs to be created so that you can appoint the person as an attorney.
+You can create a LPA for either your property and finances or your health and welfare.

-Appointing an Attorney is an effective way of making sure that someone you trust can make decisions for you.
-Leaving you with the peace of mind that any decisions are made in your best interests.
-You can also appoint a professional person as an Attorney.
+Appointing an attorney is an effective way of making sure that someone you trust can make decisions for you.
+You can also appoint a professional person as an attorney.

-It is not just older people who require care.
-Our Elderly, Care and Mental Capacity team also frequently advise the families of children with physical and learning disabilities, and adults with disabilities who rely on the care system.
-This may involve a dispute over funding with the NHS or Local Authority, and problems relating to accommodation or service provision.
+We also advise the families of children with physical and learning disabilities and adults with disabilities who rely on the care system.
+This may involve a dispute over funding with the NHS or local authority, and problems relating to accommodation or service provision.

-Our specialist team pride themselves on working with people and their families to make sure that they understand the problems which you may be facing.
-The team will listen to what you want to achieve and then tailor their advice to give you the solution which is right for you.
+Our specialist team works with you to make sure that they understand the problems you may be facing.
+The team will listen to what you want to achieve and then tailor their advice to you.